-- 8.22 Unless a conference is held, the parties do not communicate directly with Panel members, for natural justice reasons and to ensure procedural fairness to all parties.
+- 8.22 To ensure procedural fairness to all parties, unless a conference is held, the parties do not communicate directly with Panel members.
 The case officer is responsible for the dissemination of submissions and other relevant documentation between the Executive and the sitting Panel.
-It is important, in order to afford due procedural fairness, that parties ensure all correspondence to the Panel is copied to all other parties as well as to the appropriate contacts within the Executive. - 8.23 Submissions and other correspondence received from parties are sent by the case officer to the sitting Panel members as soon as practicable after they are received.
-Email is the Panel's preferred communication method. - 8.24 The case officer and Executive Assistant also keep an up to date document list which is sent to parties during proceedings. - 8.25 The case officer and Director seek to inform parties in advance, as far as possible, of the progress of the sitting Panel's consideration of a matter, deadlines and any other information or developments relevant to the proceedings.
+It is important, in order to afford due procedural fairness, that parties ensure all correspondence to the Panel is copied to all other parties as well as to the appropriate contacts within the Executive. - 8.23 All submissions and other correspondence received from parties are sent by the case officer to the sitting Panel members as soon as practicable after they are received.1 Email is the Panel's preferred communication method.